LuanaMartelli/Teaching-HEIGVD-AIT-2016-Labo-Docker/report/README.md

 1. Provide the docker log output for each of the containers: `ha`, `s1` and `s2`.

+   We run the HAProxy first.
+The logs are avaliables under /logs/task2/Ha_Start_First/

 2. Give the answer to the question about the existing problem with the